codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/service-containers.md

 {% endhighlight %}

 This pipeline will run integration tests during the freestyle step called `my_integration_tests` and at that point a Redis instance will be available at hostname `my-redis-db-host` and port 6379.
 Note how in this example, the service container is placed at the root of the pipeline (as opposed to inside a specific step).
 This ensures that the Redis instance is running for [the duration of the pipeline]({{site.baseurl}}/docs/codefresh-yaml/service-containers/#running-services-for-the-duration-of-the-pipeline).

+>Service Containers are based on Docker Compose.
+This document does not have the complete list of available options available.
+Please refer to Docker Compose versions [2](https://docs.docker.com/compose/compose-file/compose-file-v2/) and [3](https://docs.docker.com/compose/compose-file/), but not point releases such as 2.1.

 ## Viewing Service containers